 - fairness – treating others with equity

 - enthusiasm – motivating a team with a positive attitude

 - integrity – earning the respect of your team

-- knowledge — keeping abreast of the facts and figures
+- knowledge – keeping abreast of the relevant facts, figures and trends

 - endurance – persevering when things go wrong.

 Remember, it is just as important to be able to spot these abilities in others as it is to have them yourself.
 You should assess the skills your staff already possess and how you may be able to draw on them and support them to build relevant skills.

 There are also characteristics that any successful leader will avoid, such as:

 - poor communication—leads to misunderstandings, errors and poor tone

 - reluctance to delegate—leads to resentment and inefficiencies

 Learn more about skills for running a business.